- Bankroll

 We model 1X2, BTTS, totals, AH, corners and cards — but not player-level shots/goals/assists.
 NBA has player props.
 Football player props are on the roadmap.

-- Closing-line value (CLV) on the landing page is a backtest figure.
+- Closing-line value (CLV) is data-blocked, not code-blocked.

-- News context can lag during high cap days.
+- News context can lag during high-volume days.

 If something on this list isn't how you'd want a model built, tell us.
 The methodology gets sharper because real users push on it.